How to Visit the Jewish Quarter NYC

 During the visit to South Williamsburg I remember the culture shock was great.
 It is surprising to see children and women walking on one side and men walking on the other in groups separated by different approaches.

 Visiting the Jewish Quarter is a must-do on your trip to New York.
 If you feel like touring Brooklyn with a guided tour, you should know that there are some tours of New York in Spanish that cover this area, with the advantage that you can ask the guide all your questions and ask for all the recommendations you need.
-The New York contrasts tour, for example, runs through the city from north to south and ends in Brooklyn.
+If you decide to take the New York contrasts tour, for example, you'll tour the city from north to south and end the tour in Brooklyn.

-It's a great way to explore the cultural contrasts of the city while putting them into a historical context that will help you understand how dozens of cultures coexist in this great city.
+It's a great way to experience the cultural contrasts of the city while putting them into a historical context that will help you understand how dozens of cultures coexist in this great city.